arynn-gupta/OCR-and-Object-Recognition/Readme.md

-# Projekt
+# OCR & Object Recognition

-Python application for object detection and text recognition using kivy for gui and tensorflow for object recognition .
+Python application for object detection and character recognition using kivy for gui and tensorflow for object recognition .

 ----------------------------------------

-# Install the following modules before running the application
+# Install the following modules before running the application .

 Upgrade PIP :